Ray Simpson (soldier): Victoria Cross

 Simpson was 43 years old, and a warrant officer class II in the AATTV, when he was awarded the Victoria Cross.
 On 6 May 1969, in Kon Tum Province, Simpson rescued a wounded fellow warrant officer and carried out an unsuccessful attack on a strong enemy position.
 On 11 May he fought alone against heavy odds to cover the evacuation of a number of casualties.
-Simpson was presented his Victoria Cross from Queen Elizabeth II, at Government House in Sydney on 1 May 1970.
+Simpson was presented his Victoria Cross by Queen Elizabeth II, at Government House in Sydney, on 1 May 1970.

 Victoria Cross citation

 The citation in the Commonwealth of Australia Gazette of 28 August 1969, which announced Simpson's award reads:

-Later life
+Later life and death

 Simpson took his final discharge from the army in May 1970.
-In 1972 he took up a position as administrative officer at the Australian Embassy in Tokyo.
+In 1972, he took up a position as administrative officer at the Australian Embassy in Tokyo.
 He died of cancer in Tokyo on 18 October 1978 and was buried at the Yokohama War Cemetery, Japan.
 His Victoria Cross and portrait are displayed at the Australian War Memorial in Canberra.